Mostar: one family, three armies, a divided city

 Croat and Bosniak children go to separate classes, learning from different textbooks.

-Mirroring the rest of the country, Mostar’s budget is creaking under the strain of duplicate institutions and ethnic politicking that has paralyzed the city more than once.
+Mirroring the rest of the country, Mostar’s budget is creaking under the strain of duplicate institutions and ethnic politicking that has paralysed the city more than once.

 Ethnic divisions feed two systems of political patronage.
 Unite the two sides, and someone is out of a job.